If you’re hearing strange noises in your house and wondering whether you have a mouse problem, you’re in the right

 - Behind Kitchen cupboards

 Rodents like to move a lot more in the hours after sundown for two reasons; 1. they are mostly nocturnal, and 2.
 They feel more protected when it is dark because fewer predators can see them.

 What noise do mice make in walls?

 Keep track of any noise that you hear in your walls, especially the following list, because these are the most common:

-This list is very similar to the other lists on this page for good reason, mice noises are all very similar, no matter where they are in your home.
+This list is very similar to the other lists on this page for a good reason.
+Mice noises are all very similar, no matter where they are in your home.

 Regular mouse noises such as those above may indicate a rodent infestation.
 Time to find those pests and get rid of them!